Character Resources – Hit Points and Focus Points

 0 Hit Points

-When a character runs out of Hit Points, they are incapacitated and in threat of dying, but they also suffer two levels of Exhaustion representing the wounds the character has suffered.
+When a character runs out of Hit Points, they are incapacitated and in threat of dying.
+The character needs to start making Death Saves and be stabilized before it’s too late.

 Recovering Hit Points